jerrynabango/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # A regular expression (regex or regexp) is a sequence of characters that defines a search pattern.
 It is a powerful tool used for string matching and manipulation in various programming languages and text editors.
 # Regular expressions allow you to find, replace, or validate strings based on specific patterns.
 # Metacharacters: These are special characters that have a specific meaning in regular expressions.
-Common metacharacters include:
+Most used metacharacters include:

 * . (dot): Matches any single character except newline.
 * *: Matches zero or more occurrences of the previous character.